How to grind tobacco at home. Drying tobacco at home

 - Maryland Tobacco

--"Walker's Broadleaf"
+-"Walkers Broadleaf"

-- "Havana" is a classic.
+- “Havana” is a classic.
 A variety of Cuban tobacco with an aroma rich in Caribbean winds.
 Despite its origin, it grows well in the Moscow region.
-When dried, it acquires a red-brown hue.
+When dried, it acquires a red-brown tint.

 - “Dukat Crimean”